Equivariant Intrinsic Formality: Equivariantly intrinsically formal graded algebras

-First, note that $\sM(G/e)$ and $\sM(G/G)$ are non-equivariant minimal algebras.
+First, note that $\sM(G/e)$ and $\sM(G/G)$ are (non-equivariantly) minimal algebras.
 For any other minimal system $\sM'$ and, for any $H\leq G$, $\sM'_n(G/H)$ has at least as many generators as that in $\sM_n(G/H)$.
-Since the cohomology systems of both $\sM$ and $\sM'$ are isomorphic, the generators which contribute to the non-zero cohomology classes of $\sM_n$ mapping to the generators of $\sM'_n$ which are non-trivial classes defines an inclusion map $\sM_n\to \sM'_n$.
+Since the cohomology diagrams of both $\sM$ and $\sM'$ are isomorphic, the generators which contribute to the non-zero cohomology classes of $\sM_n$ mapping to the generators of $\sM'_n$ which are non-trivial classes defines an inclusion map $\sM_n\to \sM'_n$.
 This map is an $n$-isomorphism by construction.

 Also,

 The map $\sM_{2n-2}=\sM_n\to \sM'_n\to \sM'_{2n-2}$ is a $(2n-2)$-isomorphism since $\cA^i=0$, for $n+1\leq i\leq 2n-1$.

 with $d(c_{ij})=a_{ij}^2$ for all $i,j$ and $d(b')=b^2$.